-We’re very sorry, but we no longer provide a Subject’s employment information.
+We’re very sorry, but we no longer provide employment information on anyone.
+Why?
 The short answer is that they’re too expensive and unreliable.
 And then there’s the GLB – the Gramm-Leach-Bliley Act, enacted in 1999.
+You can click on that link and read more about financial investigations.
 Here’s why we won’t do them:

 Other than getting a possible hit from “The Work Number” website, there’s really no magical database out there that provides this type of information.
 The Social Security Administration (SSA), certainly won’t give it to us.
 However, when we’re in the process of skip tracing someone, sometimes we’ll “accidentally” run across that information and will be happy to give it to you at no additional cost.

 Until there are new resources available, we’re going to continue to pass on providing these types of locates.
 I have written a blog post detailing the best way to find someone’s current employment.
 Click on that link for some detailed information on how you can accomplish this search by yourself.